 An investigational therapy that uses nanocrystals of gold to help the brain repair itself represents a breakthrough in the multiple sclerosis (MS) field, says Clene Nanomedicine‘s chief medical officer Robert Glanzman.

-Glanzman, MD, recently presented promising results at the ACTRIMS Forum 2020 indicating that Clene’s lead candidate CNM-Au8 — a biocatalyst aimed at promoting remyelination and neuroprotection — improves the vision and mobility of patients with relapsing-remitting MS (RRMS).
+Glanzman, MD, recently presented promising results at the ACTRIMS Forum 2020 indicating that Clene’s lead candidate CNM-Au8 — a biocatalyst aimed at promoting remyelination and neuroprotection — improves the vision and mobility of patients with relapsing MS, which includes relapsing-remitting and secondary progressive disease.

 Early findings showed that CNM-Au8 fosters a robust production of new myelin protecting nerve fibers (axons) within the central nervous system (CNS; brain and spinal cord), and by doing so, it restored the motor skills of animal models of demyelination, or myelin loss — a hallmark of MS.